 The selection of valve type requires an understanding of the following.

 Valve Selection Based on Valve Function

-There are two basic principles on which valves are constructed.
+There are two basic principles by which valves are constructed.

 (1) The first principle is developed in three ways:

-- Moving the stopper by direct thrust on to the orifice seating.
-This obturating movement is the basis of globe type valves.
+- Moving the stopper by direct thrust onto the orifice seating.
+This obturating movement is the basis of globe valves.

 - Rotating the stopper.
-This is the basis for plug or ball-type valves.
+This is the basis for plug valves or ball valves.

-(2) The second principle, squeezing action, is the basis of all diaphragm type valves.
+(2) The second principle, squeezing action, is the basis of all diaphragm valves.

 These are shown in the following Figure (Fig. 2)

 (3) Each of the four-valve motivations has its own advantages and disadvantages, as listed in the following table (Fig. 3).